-In the ideal world, your freezer is packed with homemade ready-to-eat goodness and your fridge brimming with healthy grab-and-go snacks.
-In the real world, sometimes fast food feels like your only option.
+In the ideal world, your freezer is packed with homemade meals and your fridge brimming with healthy grab-and-go snacks.
+In the real world though, sometimes fast food on the go feels like your only option.

-If you’re otherwise going to hit a drive-through on the way from work to a show or the mall for last-minute gifts, this is for you.
-You’re not alone: 43% of Calgarians eat fast food at least once a week (probably more during the busy holidays).
+If you’re otherwise going to hit a drive-through on the way to a show or the mall, this is for you.
+If you know you’ll eat fast food at an airport sometime in the next month, this is for you.
+And you’re not alone: 43% of Calgarians eat fast food at least once a week (probably more during the busy holidays).

 The good news is that our options for eating on the go have improved dramatically.
 These five chains offer delicious, heart-healthy, nutrient-dense food that can be just about impossible to find in typical fast-food eateries: beans, nuts, fish, whole grains and a selection of fruits and veggies more interesting than plain old lettuce and tomato.

 And while just about all restaurant food piles on the sodium, these five have some moderate (but not low) sodium options, if you watch what you order, and they all provide nutrition information online.

 (Note: I’ve linked to the locations page for each, so you can quickly find one near you.)

 - Freshii: At what other fast-food (they like to call it quick-service) restaurant can you nourish yourself with broccoli, spinach, quinoa, edamame, almonds, tofu, black beans, avocado, peanut sauce and a boatload of veggies, from beet slaw to carrots?

 A while back I wrote a comprehensive guide to ordering at Freshii.
 Two key tips: Add a protein food to the base meal and have their whole-wheat flour tortilla or quinoa, but don’t have them together unless unless you’re fueling up for a marathon.